 Consuming peanuts on a regular basis has been shown to reduce the risk of heart disease, high cholesterol, and other cardiac complications.

 Peanut Side Effects

 When consumed as snacks, peanuts are often salted, which means that they are high in sodium, so overconsuming them can contribute to health problems.
-A high-sodium diet can cause high blood pressure and therefore increase the chances of strokes, heart attacks, and kidney disease.
+A high-sodium diet can cause high blood pressure and, therefore, increase the chances of stroke, heart attack, and kidney disease.

 Unfortunately, peanut allergies are considerably common across the globe.
 Depending on the severity of the allergy, symptoms can range from an itchy rash or nausea to anaphylactic shock.
 There is dispute among medical circles as to whether or not pregnant or breastfeeding women should ingest nuts; therefore, it is recommended that they speak with their physician or midwife before doing so.

 Another concern regarding the safety of peanuts is the risk of aflatoxin contamination.
 This can occur if produce is exposed to specific fungi - either Aspergillus flavus or Aspergillus parasiticus - and is a significant problem for most peanut producers worldwide.
 There are practices in place to try to ensure the safety of traded peanuts, but these are not always fail-safe.
 It is therefore important to only purchase peanut products from reputable and reliable sources.

 Peanuts are well known for being rich in omega-3 and 6, both considered essential fatty acids that are crucial for brain function and mood, as well as for reducing blood pressure and promoting cardiovascular health.